grafana/grafana/docs/sources/features/datasources/mysql.md

 >
 > Starting from Grafana v5.1 you can name the time column *time* in addition to earlier supported *time_sec*.
 Usage of *time_sec*  will eventually be deprecated.

-Grafana ships with a built-in MySQL data source plugin that allow you to query any visualize data from a MySQL compatible database.
+Grafana ships with a built-in MySQL data source plugin that allows you to query and visualize data from a MySQL compatible database.

 ## Adding the data source